tlively/learn-gfx-hal/book/src/08_camera.md

 Also, we'll limit the maximum `pitch` value to +/- 89 degrees.
 You remember that `up` vector thing from the `look_at` projection?
 If the `pitch` is allowed to hit 90 degrees then the `up` vector and the `front` vector line up and that's a problem too.
-Again, this users are actually very used to the idea that they can't just look up more and more until it's flipped over.
+Technically you _could_ get around this pitch limitation, but letting the user get flipped over backwards is probably good enough reason to keep it in.
+Most users are actually very comfortable with the idea that they can't just look up more and more until their perspective has flipped over entirely, so it's still "professional quality" to have this limit in place.

-Can we avoid those limits?
-Yes, that's what the second camera style is for.
-However, we'll do the simple one first because most of the time it's all you need and it's easier to understand.
+If you _do_ want to enable total freedom of movement that'll be available in the next camera we go over.

 ## EulerCamera Struct